ric2b/Vivaldi-browser/chromium/docs/vscode.md

 $ mkdir .vscode/
 $ cp tools/vscode/settings.json5 .vscode/settings.json
 ```

+Note: these settings assume that the workspace folder (the root folder displayed
+in the Explorer tab) is chromium/src.
+If this is not the case, replace any
+references to ${workspaceFolder} with the path to chromium/src.

 ### Tasks
 Next, we'll tell VS Code how to compile our code and how to read warnings and